sh1v-max/Learning_JavaScript-2.1/01_Data-Script/README.md

 ```js
 let y = null;
 ```
+ Difference between `null` and `undefined`
+> - `null` represents the intentional absence of any object value.
+> - `undefined` represents an uninitialized variable or a non-existent property.

 ### 1.6 Symbol (ES6)
 A `Symbol` is a unique and immutable data type often used as a key for object properties.